cgjosephlee/z-g-r/README.md

 # Z-G-R: A GitHub Release Package Manager for Zsh

-Z-G-R (Zsh GitHub Release) is a lightweight package manager for Zsh that focuses on installing binaries from GitHub releases (fzf, bat, eza, lazygit, etc.).
-It's designed to be a simplified alternative to [Zinit](https://github.com/zdharma-continuum/zinit), focusing specifically on the GitHub release binary installation functionality.
+Z-G-R is a plugin helps you to install binaries from GitHub releases (fzf, bat, eza, lazygit and [more](https://github.com/ibraheemdev/modern-unix)).

 Z-G-R allows you to easily install, uninstall, and manage binaries from GitHub releases.
 It handles: